Enable AI suggestions during regular analysis

 Refactoroscope includes AI-powered code quality suggestions that provide intelligent insights on code readability, performance, potential bugs, and security issues.
+Note: AI functionality is now integrated directly into the main analyze command rather than being a separate command.

 The AI analysis feature uses multiple AI providers to analyze your code and provide suggestions for improvement.
 The analysis is performed on a file-by-file basis, with each file being analyzed separately by the AI model.
+AI-generated suggestions are integrated into the existing code smell detection system.

 Refactoroscope supports multiple AI providers: